-supervisor(s).
-A secondary supervisor is appointed when specific expert academic input is required on aspects of the project, or when supervision is being provided by a person who is not a member of DCU staff.
+- 7.4.
+Each graduate research student will have a suitably qualified principal supervisor whose responsibility will be to supervise the student on a regular and frequent basis. - 7.4.1.
+In certain cases, where there is a significant requirement that more than one area of expertise be covered, there may be more than one principal supervisor.
+The supervisors in this instance are referred to as joint principal supervisors and have equal rights and undertake equal responsibilities. - 7.4.2.
+A principal supervisor is normally employed on a permanent contract with the university or one which extends beyond the normal expected registration period of the candidate.
+If these conditions are not met, then a supervisory plan must be put in place which satisfies the Head of School. - 7.5.
+In certain cases, there may be secondary supervisor(s) as well as principal supervisor(s).
+A secondary supervisor is appointed when specific expert academic input is required on aspects of the project, or when supervision is being provided by a person who is not a member of DCU staff. - 7.5.1.

-- 7.5.1.
 Unless subject to a joint award agreement, where a supervisor is not a member of University staff, such a person or persons will be deemed to be secondary supervisors and a University staff member will be the principal supervisor.
 This includes adjunct faculty.
 All relevant forms must incorporate the names of all supervisors.
 The University will, however, accept the signature of the DCU supervisor(s) as signalling assent on the part of both or all supervisors. - 7.6.
 For students undertaking Professional Doctorates, appointment of supervisors and the establishment of the supervisory panel may be postponed until the student embarks on the substantive research work. - 7.7.
 It is the responsibility of the relevant Head of School to ensure that appropriate supervision remains in place in situations where a supervisor or independent panel member leaves the University. - 7.7.1.
 Where a principal supervisor retires or resigns from the University during the programme of study of one or more students, then the supervisor is encouraged to continue supervising the students in their new capacity, but as a secondary supervisor.
+Continuation as a principal supervisor is only possible if approved through the DCU Retired Staff Research Agreement.
 It is the responsibility of the Head of School to appoint a new principal supervisor in cases where it is necessary under the requirements in 7.1 and to notify Registry using the appropriate form. - 7.7.2.
 Where a supervisor is absent (e.g. on sabbatical leave) for part of the duration of the student's research, it will be the School's responsibility to determine whether or not a replacement supervisor is needed for the period in question. - 7.7.3.
-It is the responsibility of the supervisor(s) to ensure a smooth and timely transition where a change of supervisor takes place. - 7.7.4.
-Changes in supervisory and/or panel member arrangements must normally be made on the basis of agreement between the supervisor(s), the student, the proposed supervisor(s) and the Head of School or nominee and must be submitted to the Faculty Research Committee for approval and, once approved there, notified to Registry. - 7.8.
-Supervisors will be appropriately qualified. - 7.8.1.
-Academic staff who undertake the supervision of PhD students or Professional Doctorate students are themselves required to hold a doctoral qualification or a professorship or associate professorship and have relevant experience in an area cognate to the proposed area of research, usually reflected by publications relating to the general area of research being undertaken by the candidate. - 7.8.2.
-A person who does not hold a doctoral qualification or a professorship or associate professorship may, however, act as joint principal supervisor or secondary supervisor to a doctoral candidate provided that the other supervisor holds such an award or title.
-Such supervisors should have research experience consistent with the level of study.
+It is the responsibility of the supervisor(s) to ensure a smooth and timely transition where a change of supervisor takes place.